Our goal: Build businesses that help reduce hunger, increase food security, and promote sustainable agriculture.

 Nearly one billion people around the world are undernourished.1 The global population is growing, and natural resources are increasingly limited.
 Improving agricultural and food systems is critical to meeting global food needs while protecting environmental resources, as agriculture accounts for 70% of worldwide water use2 and more than 25% of global greenhouse gas emissions.3 Moreover, research has shown that agriculture-driven economic growth is two to three times more effective at reducing poverty than growth originating in other sectors.4 At the same time, food and agriculture, a $5 trillion industry worldwide,5 has enormous market potential.
 Driven by a growing middle class, global crop demand is expected to more than double by 20506, and demand for meat in South Asia alone will likely quadruple between 2005 and 20307.
 Innovative business models are needed in both developing and developed markets to improve efficiency, access, and nutritional quality.

-In May 2017, The Rise Fund announced an investment in Dodla Dairy, a fresh dairy product company offering a wide range of milk products throughout South India.
-Dodla sources milk from 250,000 smallholder farmers across 7,000 villages, and the company has created a farmer engagement program that helps many of its supplying farmers gain access to critical inputs, such as affordable animal feed and veterinary services.
+In May 2017, The Rise Fund announced an investment in Dodla Dairy, a fresh dairy product company offering a wide range of milk products across 66 regions in South India.
+Dodla sources milk from 250,000 farmers across 7,000 villages, and the company has created a farmer engagement program that helps many of its supplying farmers gain access to critical inputs, such as affordable animal feed and veterinary services.
 Moreover, working with regional banks, Dodla has helped more than 2,300 farmers secure financing to invest in their production capabilities.
 The Rise Fund seeks to support the company in operating its procurement network fairly, transparently, and efficiently.

 Joy Basu is the Food and Agriculture Sector Lead.